Get Out of Pain Fast

 - Wisdom teeth – a common reason for pain at the back of your mouth.
 Often impacted teeth can lead to food getting stuck around, and this can lead to pain.

 - Bruxism (teeth grinding) – if you grind, your teeth may be worn down enough to reveal your dentine layer.
 This is the layer which has nerve receptors, often causing pain.

 What treatment will I need to fix my toothache?

 Root canal treatment involves of removing a dead or infected nerve, and replacing it with a sterile filling.
 This will alleviate your painful toothache.

 Sometimes it is not possible to save your teeth, and an extraction is needed.
 Sometimes wisdom teeth require removal.
-We are able to assist with all of these procedures, and in the replacement of these teeth.
+We are able to assist with all of these procedures, and in the replacement of these teeth in Perth.

 Treating Gum Disease

-Gum disease treatment can be completed at our clinic.
+Gum disease treatment can be completed at our clinic in Perth.
 These treatments will help you to preserve your teeth as long as possible.
 We offer gum grafting, laser procedures, and surgical techniques to assist you with mild to severe gum disease.